Geertgen tot Sint Jans: Biography

 Though van Mander calls him Geertgen tot Sint Jans, painter from Haarlem, indicating he was from Haarlem, it is possible that he was perhaps born in Leiden, then in the Burgundian Netherlands in the Holy Roman Empire, around the year 1465.
 The assignment of Leiden as his birthplace is traceable to a 17th-century print by Jacob Matham, where he is referred to as Gerardus van Leydanus.
 There is no known archival evidence for this claim by Matham.
 This print of The Lamentation of Christ from 1620, shows in the lower left corner "Cum privil.
 Sa Cae.
 M. – Gerardus Leydanus Pictor ad S. Ia Bapt.
 Harlemi pinxit" indicating he was a painter from Leiden at St John the Baptist in Haarlem.
 In the lower right hand corner it says "Theodorus Matham Sculpsit.
 Iac Matham excud.", which means that son Theo made the sketch from the painting, and father Jacob Matham engraved it.
 It was printed in Haarlem in 1620, indicating that the painting was still there at that time.

 According to van Mander, this painting of the Lamentation was originally on the inside right door of a wood-panel triptych for the high altar of the St. John's church in Haarlem, and the two side panels were sawed off from the central panel into two separate paintings after the Protestant Reformation.
 Both side panels are quite fragile and are located in separate museums today.
 Modern acceptance of Leiden as Geertgen's birthplace is roughly traceable to Johann Kessler's dissertation of 1930.
+Geertgen was probably a pupil of Albert van Ouwater.
+Erwin Panofsky identifies Gerard David as a student of Geertgen tot Sint Jans.

 He died, probably still in his twenties, around the year 1495, in Haarlem, where he was buried in the commandry.
 Modern scholars have attempted to calculate the artist's death date with the information from The Painting-Book (Middle Dutch: Het Schilder-boeck) by Karel van Mander, published in 1604.
 The reconstruction of Geertgen's active dates has recently been done by Kemperdick and Sander in 2007 stating: